giang0304/Manabu/readme.txt

 - The graphical illustrations on the website are my original ones.
 - Most photos used on the website are from Unsplash - a platform that grants full permission of using their images.
 - Citations sites (sources) for the content of each article is credited at the bottom of the page.
+- In the "For your information" and "Maybe you didn't know" sections on the web, I included links to other websites.
+The photos I added in that section is from that linked website and it acts as a thumbnail for it.